Zetium Petro edition

 Nowadays, almost all commercial lubricants contain chemical additives to enhance their performance for a particular application.
 For instance, Zn, P and Cu are common as anti-wear additives, S and P are common components of extreme pressure additives, Ca, Ba and Mg are components of dispersants and detergents, and Ca and Mg are frequently components of engine oil alkalinity improvers.

 X-ray fluorescence spectrometry (XRF) is an excellent method for the multi- elemental analysis of new lubricating oils for the purposes of quality control, product development and product performance classification.
 It produces fast, cost-effective, precise and accurate data with a minimum of operator dependence.

 International standard test methods used for the determination of Mg, P, S, Cl, Ca, Cu, Zn and Ba in unused lubricating oil samples by means of WDXRF include ASTM D4927-10 and ASTM D6443-04 (2010).
 These methods are broadly analogous, employing mathematical matrix correction procedures.
 In this study we have set up calibrations in accordance with the methods stipulated in both ASTM norms.

 Preparation of standards and samples

-The accuracy of the calibrations is illustrated in Figure 4.
-In this plot the calibration RMS value (0.23 mg/kg) is a statistical comparison (1 sigma) of the certified chemical concentrations of the standards with the concentrations calculated by regression in the calibration procedure.
+The accuracy of the calibration is presented in Table 3.
+The calibration RMS value is a statistical comparison (1 sigma) of the certified chemical concentrations of the standards with the concentrations calculated by regression in the calibration procedure.